 Finally, and most importantly, always pay your bill on or before its due date.
 Even a single late payment can negatively impact your credit score.
 Besides, the last thing you want is a late fee piled on top of your interest payments.
 By paying your bill on time every time, you’re showing credit bureaus and issuers alike that you are worthy of high credit limits, rewards, and much more.
 Always paying debt on time is the best way to re-establish credit history.

 8. How do you get good credit?

-“Good credit” simply means that you always pay your bills on time and you don’t have your credit accounts near their maximum limits.
-To get good credit, you’ll need to show years of positive payment history, with month after month of paying your account on time and keeping your balances low relative to the account’s limit.
+In essence, having "good credit" simply means that you have a low credit risk.
+To get good credit, you'll need to show years of positive payment history, with month after month of paying your account on time and keeping your balances low relative to the account's limit.

 And believe me, a good credit history certainly has its advantages, especially when it comes to credit cards.
 Rather than being stuck using a secure Visa with a tiny credit line and high fees, applicants with good credit can get large unsecured credit lines with no annual fees, no foreign transaction fees, bountiful cash rewards, interest-free balance transfers, and even a 0% APR on purchases.
 People with the best credit ratings tend to save money on other types of financial products as well.

 9. What is a secured credit card and how does it work?

 Typically when we think of a credit card, we think of the credit card company granting us a credit line and we can spend up to that limit, as long as we keep paying the card off whenever a bill comes in.
 This type of arrangement is known as an unsecured credit card.